They say…

 The iniative was clearly deemed a success, as the following year the group installed a much bigger 24 hl brewhouse, also supplied by Hickey, at the Warrior, a sizeable corner pub built in the 1870s near Loughborough Junction station.

-Branded as Brixton Brewery, this also brewed a Bitter and Best Bitter at similar strengths to its Battersea sibling, alongside Warrior Strong Ale (around 5.1%) and a seasonal Winter Warmer (over 6%).
+Branded as Brixton Brewery, this also brewed a and Best Bitter at similar strengths to its Battersea sibling, alongside Warrior Strong Ale (around 5.1%) and a seasonal Winter Warmer (over 6%).
 The brewery also experimented with unpasteurised lager, unusual for a microbrewery of the day.

 In 1986, John Gilbert left Conway Inns to take on his own pub in Salisbury where he later created Hopback, one of the most successful UK microbreweries of its era.
 It continues to flourish today and also owns a London pub which briefly brewed in the 2010s: see Sultan.